tharencandi/tharencandi.github.io/index.md

 ## 👨‍💻 University Projects

 **Undergraduate Capstone Project** <br>
-implementation and training of a DRAN CNN (UNET style architecture) and gigapixel image pipeline  for the bitmasking of glioblastoma cancer cells from TCGA-GBM and TCGA-LG '.svs' datasets.
+Implementation and training of a DRAN CNN (UNET style architecture) and gigapixel image pipeline  for the bitmasking of glioblastoma cancer cells from TCGA-GBM and TCGA-LGG '.svs' datasets.
 - Implemented CNN in python (tensorflow) based on research paper specifications
 - Wrote code for training, tuning and analysing the performance of the CNN
-  - designed and coded gigapixel image pipeline for computing bitmasks for the large dataset of whole slide images
+- Designed and coded gigapixel image pipeline for computing bitmasks for the large dataset of whole slide images
 - Wrote unit tests
-  - deployed system on university GPU-server
+- Deployed system on university GPU-server
-  - **_Technologies used:_** python3, openCV, numpy, keras, tensorflow, linux, bash, celery[redis], flask
+- _Technologies used_: python3, openCV, numpy, keras, tensorflow, linux, bash, celery[redis], flask
 <br><br>

 **JOS kernel and userspace file system** <br>
 Implemented the JOS kernel (created by MIT) @ EPFL in CS-323.

-Code covers:
-- Booting (32 bit x86 boot process)
-- Memory management
-- User environments
-- Premptive multitasking
-- File system, spawn and shell
+- _Including_: Booting (32 bit x86 boot process), Memory management, User environments, Premptive multitasking, File system, spawn and shell
-- **_Skills and Technologies_**: C, assembly, kernel programming, navigating a medium-size C and assembly code base, C, UNIX
+- _Technologies used_: C, assembly, kernel programming, navigating a medium-size C and assembly code base, C, UNIX
 <br><br>

-**txt4libnds (personal project)** <br>
-Simple text engine library for libNDS development.
-- coded a simple system to create and manage 'text objects' for your nintendo ds projects.
-<br><br>

 **Firmware/ Embedded Software Development: Multiplayer Battleships Clone for the Nintendo DS** <br>
 Designed and Implemented a game on the Nintendo DS entirely in c.
-- Coded using interrupts, WIFI, graphics, and button hardware interfaces (required complete knowledge of NDS hardware design) <br><br>
+- Interrupts, WIFI, graphics, and button hardware interfaces (required complete knowledge of NDS hardware design)
+- _C library for libNDS development_: `txt4libnds` is a simple text-engine libary to create and manage 'text objects' for your nintendo ds projects.
+ <br><br>

 ### Other
 - **Multiprocessor (NUMA) and CUDA experiments in c**<br>
-  Various experiments to develop a thorough understanding of the specific coding challenges associated with maximising performance on multiprocessor CPU and GPU systems.
+  _Various experiments to develop a thorough understanding of the specific coding challenges associated with maximising performance on multiprocessor CPU and GPU systems._
 - **Motion block visuliation**<br>
   _Motion estimation and visuliation algorithm in python3 with cv2 using sqrt(SSD) macro block matching_
 - **16-bit CPU design in Verilog**<br>
   _Designed and implemented a 16-bit CPU and python assembler with the following 18 operations_<br>
-- **Oderksies Scala functional labs**
+- **Odersky's Scala functional labs**
 - **B-Tree datastructure in c (thread safe)**

 <br><br>